Sohrab-Khan-Analyst/Python-PortfolioProjects/README.md

 Project 1:  Created a basic BMI Calculator using IF, ELIF, and NESTED IF Statements.

 Project 2: Created an Automatic File Sorter in File Exlplorer using 'OS' Module, 'shutil' Module, and 'for' Loop.

+Project 3: Created an Amazon Web Scraper using 'BeautifulSoup' Library, 'Requests' Module, and 'Pandas' Library.